JaneliaSciComp/SongExplorer/README.md

 confusion matrices.

-* "validation-F1.pdf" plots the F1 score (the product divided by the sum of the precision and recall) over time for each of the `wanted words` separately.
+* "validation-F1.pdf" plots the F1 score (the product divided by the sum of the precision and recall, times two) over time for each of the `wanted words` separately.
 Check here to make sure that the accuracy of each word has converged.

 * "validation-PvR-<word>.pdf" plots, separately for each word, the trajectory of the precision versus recall curve over number of training steps.

-* "train_1r/precision-recall.ckpt-<>.pdf" and
+* "train_1r/precision-recall.ckpt-\*.pdf" and
-"train_1r/sensitivity-specificity.ckpt-<>.pdf" show how the ratio of false positives to false negatives changes as the threshold used to call an event changes.
+"train_1r/sensitivity-specificity.ckpt-\*.pdf" show how the ratio of false positives to false negatives changes as the threshold used to call an event changes.
 The areas underneath these curves are widely-cited metrics of performance.

-* "train_1r/probability-density.ckpt-<>.pdf" shows, separately for each word, histograms of the values of the classifier's output taps across all of that word's annotations.
+* "train_1r/probability-density.ckpt-\*.pdf" shows, separately for each word, histograms of the values of the classifier's output taps across all of that word's annotations.
 The difference between a given word's probability distribution and the second most probable word can be used as a measure of the classifier's confidence.

-* "train_1r/thresholds.ckpt-<>.csv" lists the word-specific probability
+* "train_1r/thresholds.ckpt-\*.csv" lists the word-specific probability
 thresholds that one can use to achieve a specified precision-recall ratio.
 Use the `P/Rs` variable to specify which ratios to include.
 This file is used when creating ethograms ([see Making Predictions](#making-predictions)).

-* The CSV files in the "train_1r/predictions.ckpt-<>" directory list the specific annotations in the withheld validation set which were mis-classified (plus those that were correct).
+* The CSV files in the "train_1r/predictions.ckpt-\*" directory list the specific annotations in the withheld validation set which were mis-classified (plus those that were correct).
 The WAV files and time stamps therein can be used to look for patterns in the raw data ([see Examining